bobheadxi/bobheadxi.github.io/content/_posts/2025-9-21-multi-tenant.md

 ## The strategy

-The core concept was enable each Sourcegraph instance "host" to house many "tenants", with strict data isolation between tenants living on the same host.
+The core concept was to enable each Sourcegraph instance "host" to run in a "multi-tenant mode", housing many "tenants", with strict data isolation between tenants living on the same host.
 The [multi-single-tenant Sourcegraph Cloud](./2024-8-23-multi-single-tenant.md) platform would be the key technology to allow us to confidently scale the fleet horizontally to accommodate more tenants.

 There are a few capabilities, however, that necessitated another level of abstraction on top of "tenants":